skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 # AWS
 AWS is a cloud platform that offers various services.
-Some of the services are:

-### AWS Services:
+### Cloud Services
 #### AWS EC2
 `Amazon Elastic Compute Cloud` (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 This is like virtual private servers.